fishinwind/workshop/rst/Block_1/class-5.rst

     cover some language specifics in context Python usage in bioinformatics.

+Learning to program is not easy.
+But stick with it.
+90% of programming is debugging the stuff you write.
+You will become an **expert** debugger by the end of the this class.

 Ipython
 -------
 Ipython is an (I)nteractive python terminal that lets you